 There is a strange decision here to make the text dark blue against a dark blue background though, making it very hard to read the explanation.
 A similar legibility issue occured during certain combat sections, as the words above enemies are sometime in a similar color to the background and you don’t notice one sneaking up on you.
 But this is literally the only negative issue I could find with the entire game.

 Epistory is an unexpected indie gem.
-It has a distinct origami look to it that’ll make you fall in love with it in no time flat.
-And if the looks don’t persuade you than the brilliant soundtrack and voice narration will surely win you over.
-The main character is charming and the story is told in an engrossing manner.
+Its distinct origami look will make you fall in love with it in no time flat.
+If the looks don’t persuade you than the brilliant soundtrack and voice narration will surely win you over.
+It has a charming protagonist enveloped in an engrossing story.
 The gameplay is something we rarely see and it was a revelation to me how fun it was to play.
-It does what it sets out do so well, that I can recommend this game to every gamer…with a keyboard at least.
+It does what it sets out do so well, that I can recommend this game to every gamer…owning a keyboard at least.

 Here’s the opening half hour of the game so you can see it in action: